shano/knowledge-garden/pages/Essentialism.md

 		- What do I want to go big on?
 	- What problem do I want?
 	- Schedule blank space to think.
+- During the day
+	- Ask yourself frequently "Is this the most important thing I could be doing right now?'
+	- Keep a "less but better" journal
+- Monthly
+	- Read your "less but better" journal, look for trends.
 - Set yourself up for success
 	- Reduce your choices, and protect your ability to evaluate the importance of things.
 "Design fatigue" is a thing.
 	- Make a conscious effort to keep what's important organised.